Data, surveillance and research on opioids and other substances

 - Emergency Medical Services responses to suspected opioid-related overdoses

-Dr. Theresa Tam, Canada's Chief Public Health Officer, and Dr. Yves Léger, the Acting Chief Medical Officer of Health of New Brunswick, share their perspectives on these data, the overdose crisis and actions needed to prevent further substance-related harms in Canada.
+Members of the Council of Chief Medical Officers of Health share their perspectives on the latest data release, the toxic drug crisis and actions being taken to mitigate further substance-related harms in Canada.

 Read about the Government of Canada's actions to address the overdose crisis and help save lives, including: